carlan/docker-training/docs/docker_basics.md

 ```bash
 docker top static_site
 ```
 Did you get it right?
-This command will show us an output of the running proccess inside the container.
+This command will show us an output of the running process inside the container.
 It's very similar to _top_ from Linux.
 As a matter of fact, just type it on the terminal.

 ```bash
 top
 ```
-As you can see, this is a list of all proccess running on this virtual machine. _Hit q to exit_.
+As you can see, this is a list of all processes running on this virtual machine. _Hit q to exit_.

 I wanna see some logs from the webserver, how about you?
 Yeah?